ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 Be kind,

-Chris Ng, Matthew Roderick, the crowd and the Learning Team
+Chris Ng, Matthew Roderick, Jared Galanis the crowd and the Learning Team